Unpacking Student Engagement within Higher Education

 For example, student engagement portals reduce barriers to co-curricular engagement by centralizing all resources into one shared hub.
 Communication tools, such as text messaging, allow students to communicate with students and explore opportunities on their own schedule.

-Scheduling tools make it easier for students to build course schedules that fit around their non-academic obligations and interests.
+Scheduling tools make it easier to build course schedules that fit around non-academic obligations and interests.

-The role of support services in fostering cognitive, emotional, and behavioral engagement can not be overstated.
-Tutoring services, writing centers, and academic advising help students develop essential study skills and time management strategies—which are crucial for engaging thoughtfully with course materials and performing well within the classroom.
+Support services are pivotal in supporting cognitive, emotional and behavioral engagement.
+Tutoring services, writing centers and academic advising help students develop essential study skills and time management strategies.

-Meanwhile, career counseling can motivate students to connect their academic pursuits to their career aspirations, and orientation programs—along with ongoing opportunities like First-Year Experience programs and leadership programs— help students connect with the broader campus community.
+Meanwhile, career counseling can motivate students to align their academic pursuits with their career aspirations.
+At the same time, orientation programs and ongoing opportunities like First-Year Experience and leadership programs help students build connections within the broader campus community.

-Regular, timely, and constructive feedback from faculty and staff helps students understand their progress and areas for improvement.
+Regular, timely and constructive feedback from faculty and staff helps students understand their progress and areas for improvement.
 Better yet, encouraging students to evaluate their own learning encourages deeper investment in the learning and skills development process.
+Ultimately, they gain a deeper understanding of how their academic journey connects to real-world applications.

-By regularly encouraging students to self-reflect, institutions help students better articulate their skills to employers, understand the immense value of co-curricular learning, and appreciate feedback from mentors and peers.
+By regularly encouraging students to self-reflect, institutions help them better articulate their skills to employers, understand the immense value of co-curricular learning and appreciate feedback from mentors and peers.

 Students who are unable to develop healthy coping mechanisms and leverage appropriate support systems will often fail to persist in their academic studies.